January 31, 2018

 This pattern has also been used effectively.
-The Development Team, including the developers, testers and all other skills are in one location, preferably working in the same room (shown to double team performance).
+The Development Team, including the developers, testers and all other skills are in one location, preferably working in the same room (this has been shown to double team performance).

-The Scrum Master is in that same location.
-But the Product Owner is elsewhere.
-I trained and coached nearly 20 teams using this pattern at various clients.
+The Scrum Master should be in that same location.
+The Product Owner may be located elsewhere.
+I trained and coached over 20 teams to effectively use this pattern at various clients.
 It seemed to help when the development team was the same company and not a vendor, though I’ve seen it work with vendors as well.

 Tips for Success:

-Though some people believe in ‘around the clock development’, my experience has been that too much time is wasted in handoffs.
+Though some people believe in ‘around the clock development’, my experience has been that too much time is wasted in handoffs of questions and answers.
 Without overlapping work hours, it isn’t really a team so much as a collection of individuals.

 This is similar to tip # 3.
 It may be possible to take a team spread across multiple locations and create smaller yet co-located teams.
 The common argument against this is that you don’t have all the right skill sets (due to your heavy specialization).